microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/deltaparticipants.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a notification for the creation, update, or deletion of a participant in a meeting[Reference link HERE].
+Represents a notification for the creation, update, or deletion of a [participant](participant.md) in a meeting.
 This resource is published by communications servers to notify changed participants since last update.

 ## Properties